touying-typ/touying/README.md

 Read [the document](https://touying-typ.github.io/) to learn all about Touying.

-This documentation is powered by [Docusaurus](https://docusaurus.io/).
 We will maintain **English** and **Chinese** versions of the documentation for Touying, and for each major version, we will maintain a documentation copy.
 This allows you to easily refer to old versions of the Touying documentation and migrate to new versions.

+**Note that the documentation may be outdated, and you can also use Tinymist to view Touying's annotated documentation by hovering over the code.**

 ## Gallery